 It is LLAL’s responsibility to plan for LTN’s long-term future, to ensure that everyone can enjoy the benefits of this growth, and to actively manage the environmental impacts.

-In summer 2018, LLAL conducted an initial ten-week public consultation on its early-stage proposals, outlining four options for developments and its intended approach to minimising and mitigating impacts.
-More than 1,700 people attended one of 19 consultation events, and more than 800 responses were received which are now being carefully analysed.
+In summer 2018, LLAL conducted an initial ten-week public consultation on its early-stage proposals, outlining four options for development and its intended approach to minimising and mitigating impacts.
+More than 1,700 people attended one of 19 consultation events, and more than 800 responses were received.

 Work is now well under way on the £225m state-of-the-art Luton DART, a 2.1km fast transit system which will link London Luton Airport with Luton Airport Parkway mainline station in well under four minutes.